xavidop/blog/_projects/azure.md

 ---
 layout: project
-title: 'DevOps'
+title: 'Microsoft Azure'
-image: /assets/img/categories/devops.jpg
+image: /assets/img/categories/azure.png
-screenshot: /assets/img/categories/devops.jpg
+screenshot: /assets/img/categories/azure.png
-caption: Useful DevOps posts
+caption: Azure for everyone
 description: >
- DevOps is a "culture" which have a set of practices that combines software development (Dev) and information-technology operations (Ops) which aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
+ Azure is a cloud computing platform and an online portal that allows you to access and manage cloud services and resources provided by Microsoft.
+These services and resources include storing your data and transforming it, depending on your requirements.
 ---

 {% assign posts = site.categories[page.slug] | default:site.tags[page.slug] | default:site.posts %}